Aditya-Natu/Aditya-Natu/README.md

 Codes for generating Streamlines, Streaklines, and Pathlines for 2D flows when you have an expression for the velocity profile.
 Find the code here: [https://github.com/Aditya-Natu/2D-Stream-Streak-Path-liner](https://github.com/Aditya-Natu/2D-Stream-Streak-Path-liner).
 Make sure you read User_Manual.pdf!

 ## 3. Rack-and-Pinion Steering Design Script
 A script that will calculate the lengths of the steering arm, the tie rods, and the distance between the rack and the axle for a rack-and pinion steering system.
 It will also show you with a plot how much does the designed mechanism deviate from the ideal steering condition.
 Find the code here: [https://github.com/Aditya-Natu/Rack-and-Pinion-Steering-Geometry-Calculator](https://github.com/Aditya-Natu/Rack-and-Pinion-Steering-Geometry-Calculator).
 Make sure you read User_Manual.pdf!
+(Note: This project wouldn't have been possible without my friend and team-mate Ankit Sharma.
+I am very grateful to him.)

 <!--
 **Aditya-Natu/Aditya-Natu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.